AlternativeFFFF/Alt-F4/submissions/factorio_draftsman/main.md

 * **Draftsman is close-to-source.** Draftsman bases all of its data off of [Wube's `factorio-data` repository](https://github.com/wube/factorio-data), which means that all entities are exactly as you would expect in game with no inconsistencies.
 This makes Draftsman up-to-date, makes updating Draftsman for future Factorio versions a breeze, and allows versioning control to monitor changes between Draftsman and Factorio if any future breakage occurs.
 * **Draftsman supports mods.** Draftsman emulates the [Factorio data lifecycle](https://lua-api.factorio.com/latest/Data-Lifecycle.html) directly, meaning that the same loading process that happens when you launch the game is mimicked with a single Draftsman function.
 In addition to ensuring absolute accuracy to Factorio, this also makes it compatible with custom mod prototypes that can be accessed in script as if they were any other vanilla entity.

+Draftsman has custom classes designed around each individual entity and prototype, and is designed to work as seamlessly as possible with blueprint strings and other software.
+You can import a blueprint string from Factorio and it will be automatically converted into a Draftsman `Blueprint` object with all it's functionality, make any change you can think of to it, and then export that `Blueprint` object back into a string to be re-imported into Factorio.
+Or, you can just make an entirely new `Blueprint` from scratch; Draftsman is designed to work around you, not for you to work around it.

 Draftsman also has support for custom `"EntityLike"` objects, most notably `Group` objects, that allow you to create custom constructs that can be inserted into blueprints for aid in clarity and compartmentalization.
 Again, *MAYBE* I got a little carried away.

-In an effort to keep this document brief, I'm not going to go into the nitty-gritty about the module or how exactly it works; I've spent a lot of time writing documentation for that purpose instead.
+In an effort to keep this document brief, I'm not going to go too far into the nitty-gritty about the module or how exactly it works; I've spent a lot of time writing documentation for that purpose instead.
 Rather, I'm going to show off a couple of things that I've made with it so far, as well as potential things that could be made in the future, to try to illustrate exactly why I spent all this time in the first place.

 ## Automatic Item Stack Sizes